LewisIsWorking/PathWarsWiki/Writerside/topics/Sunken-tower-library-books.md

 Contains:

-1. Passwall (UNCOMMON!).
+1. Pass wall (UNCOMMON!).
-2. Flaming sphere.
+2. A flaming sphere.
 3. Fly.
 4. A gust of wind.
 5. Circle of Protection (UNCOMMON!).